RossKnapman/PersonalWebsiteSource/ESM/poster.md

 {% include youtube.html id="PBMKh6RPTGs" %}

-We can obtain the skyrmion number in the white rectangle as a function of time, as shown here:
+In the simulation shown below, we calculate the skyrmion number in the white rectangle as a function of time:

 {% include youtube.html id="7AOwd5Wwl78" %}